-- (1) The broad Aboriginal cultural objective of this Plan is to maintain, and where possible improve, the spiritual, social, customary and economic values and uses of water by Aboriginal people. - (2) The targeted Aboriginal cultural objectives of this Plan are as follows: - (a) to provide access to water in the exercise of native title rights, - (b) to provide access to water for Aboriginal cultural use, including fishing, - (c) to protect, and where possible improve, identified surface water-dependent culturally significant areas, including important riparian vegetation communities, - (d) to contribute to the maintenance of water quality within target ranges to ensure suitability of water for Aboriginal cultural use. - (3) The strategies for reaching the targeted Aboriginal cultural objectives of this Plan are as follows: - (a) manage access to water consistently with the exercise of native title rights, - (b) provide for water associated with Aboriginal cultural values and uses, Note.
-The provisions in Part 7 of this Plan provide opportunities for Aboriginal people to access water by allowing for the granting of an access licence of the subcategory 'Aboriginal cultural'. - reserve a portion of natural flows to partially mitigate alterations to natural flow regimes in the water source,

-- (d) restrict the take of water from in-river and off-river pools when the volume of that water is less than full containment, - Note.
-The provisions in clause 41 of this Plan restrict the take of water from in-river and off-river pools when the volume is less than full containment, thereby contributing to the protection of native fish populations, swimming and recreational areas and riparian vegetation. - (e) reserve a portion of natural flows to maintain longitudinal connectivity within the water source, and between the water sources and other connected water sources.

-Note.
-The provisions in clause 41 of this Plan ensure that a portion of natural flows are protected from extraction.
+- (1) The broad Aboriginal cultural objective of this Plan is to maintain, and where possible improve, the spiritual, social, customary and economic values and uses of water by Aboriginal people. - (2) The targeted Aboriginal cultural objectives of this Plan are as follows: - (a) to provide access to water in the exercise of native title rights, - (b) to provide access to water for Aboriginal cultural use, including fishing, - to protect, and where possible improve, identified surface water-dependent culturally significant areas, including important riparian vegetation communities, - (d) to contribute to the maintenance of water quality within target ranges to ensure suitability of water for Aboriginal cultural use. - (3) The strategies for reaching the targeted Aboriginal cultural objectives of this Plan are as follows: - (a) manage access to water consistently with the exercise of native title rights, - (b) provide for water associated with Aboriginal cultural values and uses, Note.
+The provisions in Part 7 of this Plan provide opportunities for Aboriginal people to access water by allowing for the granting of an access licence of the subcategory - (c) reserve a portion of flows to partially mitigate alterations to natural flow regimes in the water source, - (d) restrict the take of water from a natural pool, lagoon or lake when the volume of that water is less than full containment volume, - Note.
+The provisions in clause 41 of this Plan restrict the take of water from a natural pool, lagoon or lake when the volume is less than full containment volume, thereby contributing to the protection of native fish populations, swimming and recreational areas and riparian vegetation. - (e) reserve a portion of flows to maintain longitudinal connectivity within the water source, and between the water source and other connected water sources. - Note.
+The provisions in clause 41 of this Plan ensure that very low flows are protected from extraction.